Skip to main content

 • Where you wish to influence how assets may be divided between you should the marriage or civil partnership fail.

-We advise that Pre-Nuptial Agreements are reviewed regularly and especially upon a change in circumstances, such as the inherited wealth from a parent.
+We advise that pre-nuptial Agreements are reviewed regularly and especially upon a change in circumstances, such as the inherited wealth from a parent.

-Common Pre and Post Nuptial Agreements Questions
+Frequently Asked Pre and Post Nuptial Agreements Questions

 Are Post or Pre-Nuptial Agreements binding?